shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 COMMIT;
 ```

-The `select ... for update` acquires a `ROW SHARE LOCK` on the table.
+The `select ... for update` acquires a `ROW SHARE LOCK` on a table.
 This lock
 conflicts with the `EXCLUSIVE` lock needed for an `update` statement, and
 prevents any changes that could happen concurrently.
-The locks will be released
-when the transaction ends.

 ``` sql
 process A: SELECT * FROM purchases WHERE processed = false FOR UPDATE;